Charin1/mdqa-system/README.md

 *   **State-of-the-Art RAG Pipeline:**
     *   **Robust Chunking:** Uses a recursive character splitter to safely and effectively chunk any document, regardless of formatting.
     *   **Top-Tier Embedding:** Employs the powerful `BAAI/bge-m3` model to create nuanced, high-quality vector representations of your text.
-    *   **Advanced Hybrid Search:** Combines keyword search (BM25) and semantic search, then re-ranks results using Reciprocal Rank Fusion (RRF) for maximum relevance.
+    *   **Advanced Hybrid Search:** Combines keyword search (BM25) and semantic search, then fuses the results using Reciprocal Rank Fusion (RRF).
+    *   **High-Precision Re-ranking:** Employs a `Cross-Encoder` model to re-rank the initial search results, ensuring only the most relevant context is passed to the LLM for superior accuracy.
     *   **High-Quality Generative Answers:** Powered by the **Meta-Llama-3-8B-Instruct** model, providing synthesized, coherent answers instead of just extracting text.
 *   **Universal Hardware Support:** The AI model is loaded via `ctransformers` (llama.cpp), which automatically detects and utilizes the best available hardware (NVIDIA CUDA, Apple Metal GPU, or CPU) on any platform (Windows, macOS, Linux).
 *   **Intuitive User Interface:**
     *   A clean, modern, dark-themed UI built with React and Tailwind CSS.
-    *   **Document Library:** Manage, view, and delete your uploaded documents.
+    *   **Persistent Chat Sessions:** Your conversation history is preserved as you navigate the application, thanks to a global state manager (Zustand).
+    *   **Interactive Source Highlighting:** Clickable source citations below each answer navigate you to the exact chunk in the original document and highlight it, providing instant verifiability.
-    *   **Chunk Inspector:** Verify document processing by viewing the individual text chunks created for RAG.
+    *   **Document Library & Chunk Inspector:** Manage your documents and verify their processing by inspecting the individual text chunks.
-    *   **Conversational Chat:** Interact with your knowledge base through a familiar chat interface.
 *   **System Analytics:** A dashboard to monitor system usage and performance.

 ## How It Works: The RAG Pipeline